Ronald Turpin: Murder of Frederick Nash

 In the early morning hours of 12 February 1962, Turpin was driving a battered 1954 Pontiac sedan delivery truck, returning from an after-hours burglary of the Red Rooster restaurant on Kingston Road in Scarborough, Ontario.
 Toronto police officer Frederick "Jack" Nash, patrolling alone in a vehicle near the corner of Danforth Avenue and Dawes Road in Toronto's east end, pulled Turpin over for a broken taillight.
-After pulling him over, Nash recognized Turpin from an earlier police bulletin, concerning the apartment shooting on Toronto's Wellesley Street East in October 1961.
-(Turpin was never formally charged with or convicted of this shooting.)
+After pulling him over, Nash recognized Turpin from an earlier police bulletin concerning an apartment shooting on Toronto's Wellesley Street East in October 1961.
 Nash then ordered Turpin out of his truck.
 Concealed under the front seat of Turpin's vehicle was just over $600 in cash (from the just-completed burglary) as well as a gun.

-Though there's some variance in the testimony of eyewitnesses, it's generally agreed that while leaving the vehicle, Turpin grabbed his gun and the two men got into a shootout.
+Though there was some variance in the testimony of eyewitnesses, a point of agreement was that while leaving the vehicle, Turpin grabbed his gun and the two men got into a shootout.
 Nash suffered a fatal gunshot wound to the abdomen.
 Turpin was hit twice, once in the arm and once in the face, giving him a scar on his left cheek.

 Nash, a father of four, died shortly after being rushed to Toronto East General Hospital from the scene.
 Turpin was arrested soon after.